Today, I’d like to tell the story of why I gave up writing fiction.

 As soon as I learned how to put pencil or crayon or pen to paper and write the stories that I carried in my head, I was lost forever.
 Sucked down that great gaping black hole of no return.
 I wrote stories on paper napkins.
 The margins of the church bulletin.
 (Sacrilege!
 I learned to hide them very quickly lest I invoke divine or parental wrath.
 Frankly, I was more afraid of the here-and-now than eternal retribution.)
-Paper placements and menus at restaurants.
+Paper placemats and menus at restaurants.
 Programs at recitals, concerts, and plays.
 The palm of my hand.

 Once I was old enough to understand the implications of, “What do you want to be when you grow up?” my answer rarely changed.